-- 2.2.1 Upon successful completion of the design appraisal phase, Tasneef returns the engineering documents stamped with the applicable review status (Approved, Info, Noted) and the relevant comments or prescriptions, based on its independent judgement. - 2.2.2 Upon request, Tasneef issues also a Certificate of Conformity stating the compliance of the examined engineering documents with the project Rules and Standards agreed before starting the activity.
+2.2.1 Upon successful completion of the design appraisal phase, Tasneef returns the engineering documents stamped with the review applicable (Approved, status Info.
+Noted) and the relevant comments or prescriptions, based on its independent judgement.

+2.2.2 Upon request, Tasneef issues also Certificate of Conformity stating the а compliance of the examined engineering documents with the project Rules and Standards agreed before starting the activity.